 Aviation: 15% of allowances were auctioned and 82% were allocated to aircraft operators for free.
 The remaining 3% constituted a special reserve for new entrants and fast-growing airlines.
-Due to the temporary derogation that applied to extra-EEA flights, allocation to aviation was adjusted to reflect the intra-EEA scope of the EU ETS.
+Due to the temporary derogation limiting the scope of the EU ETS for aviation to intra-EEA flights, free allocation was adjusted accordingly.

-New Entrants’ Reserve (NER): 5% of the total allowances for phase 3 were set aside to assist new installations coming into the EU ETS or to cover installations whose capacity significantly increased since their free allocation had been determined.
-300 million allowances from the reserve were allocated to the NER300*, a large-scale funding program for innovative low-carbon energy demonstration projects.
+New Entrants’ Reserve (NER): 5% of the cap for Phase 3 was set aside to assist new installations or to cover installations whose capacity significantly increased since their free allocation had been determined.
+300 million allowances from the reserve were allocated to the NER300, a large-scale funding program for innovative low-carbon energy demonstration projects.

 PHASE FOUR (2021-2030):

-Power Sector: 100% auctioning with an optional derogation for lower-income Member States to grant free allocation to energy installations to support sectoral modernization and diversification.
-Three out of ten eligible Member States decided to continue using the derogation in phase 4.
-Other eligible Member States chose to either monetize allowances left over from the derogation from phase 3 or transfer them to their respective shares of the Modernization Fund.
+Power Sector: 100% auctioning, with an optional derogation for lower-income Member States to grant free allocation to energy installations to support sectoral modernization and diversification.
+Three out of ten eligible Member States decided to continue using the derogation in Phase 4.

 Benchmarks are determined by the average emissions intensity of the 10% most efficient installations within a (sub-)sector, based on 2016-2017 activity data.
 The values are adjusted for technological progress on a yearly basis.
-An annual reduction rate (0.2% to 1.6%) is determined for each.
-For the steel sector, which faces high abatement costs and leakage risks, the lower end of 0.2% annual benchmark reduction applies.
+An annual reduction rate (0.2% to 1.6%) is determined for each benchmark.
+For the steel sector, which faces high abatement costs and leakage risks, the 0.2% annual benchmark reduction applies.

-Carbon leakage rules: The third carbon leakage list adopted in February 2019 applies for the period 2021-2030.
+Carbon leakage rules: The third carbon leakage list, adopted in February 2019, applies for 2021-2030.
 The list includes a reduced number of sectors classified at risk of carbon leakage.
 Free allocation for other sectors will be discontinued by 2030 (except for district heating).

-As an additional safeguard, the phase 4 cap includes a buffer of more than 450 million allowances, initially earmarked for auctioning, which can be made available for free allocation if the initial free allocation volume is fully absorbed (thereby avoiding the need to apply the cross-sector correction factor).
+As an additional safeguard, the Phase 4 cap includes a buffer of more than 450 million allowances, initially earmarked for auctioning, which can be made available if the initial free allocation volume is fully absorbed (thereby avoiding the need to apply the cross-sectoral correction factor).